 NVIDIA RTX PRO 6000 Blackwell Price

 Initially, the MSRP was $8,565 upon its release in March 2025.
-Almost one year later, in April 2026, retail availability has stabilized, but its price remains high because it's the only workstation card on the market with 96GB of VRAM.
+Over a year later, in June 2026, retail availability has stabilized, but its price remains high because it's the only workstation card on the market with 96GB of VRAM.

 Currently, you can expect to pay: